Chaitanya069/Chat_Box/README.md

-# Pocket_Pay
+# Chat_Box

-The Payment App project aims to develop a secure and user-friendly mobile application for managing and conducting financial transactions efficiently.
+A real-time messaging application built using the MERN stack for seamless communication.